arnoldvaz27/arnoldvaz27/README.md

 ## *Websites (Documentations)*
 - [Web Badges](https://arnoldvaz27.github.io) - Badges that can be used anywhere on the whole of internet web
 - [Simplify Android Library](https://arnoldvaz27.github.io/Simplify) - Library that condenses the developer work
-- [My Profile Page](https://arnoldvaz27.github.io/arnoldvaz27) - Happy to see you here 😊
+- [Website](https://arnoldvaz27.github.io/arnoldvaz27) - Happy to see you there 😊

 <br/>